RSNA/s4s-fhir-broker/hapi-fhir-jpaserver-example/testImages/README.md

 #### Assumes

-One or more DICOM files, downloaded from an ftp site or obtained using some other method outside the scope of this discussion. "input images".
+One or more DICOM files in a zip file on an ftp site for which you have a URL.
+For example: ftp://ftp.ihe.net/image_sharing/test-data/s4s-testing/IDS-DEPT003-a.zip
-For example: image file 00001.dcm, 00002.dcm, and all images in directory /opt/ftp/test-set.

 dcm4che utilities installed on your system, specifically storescu.